DavidH-dev93/moderntax-challenge/README.md

 _In order to save money on shipping_<br>
 _I want to determine mail class_<br>

 In order to manage shipping costs and to deliver perks quickly we want to determine the mail class of boxes.
 Mail class is based on the weight of box.
 Boxes that weigh 16oz or more have a class of "priority".
 Boxes that weigh less than 16oz have a mail class of "first".
 Weight is calculated as such: 1 brush weighs 9oz, and 1 replacement head weighs 1oz.
+When boxes are generated then each box should have a line appended with its mail class.

 Example for a starter box:
 ```